 Let’s break this down a little:

-• -A OUTPUT means to apply this rule to outgoing traffic.
+means to apply this rule to outgoing traffic.- –

-• p tcp means to only look at TCP traffic.
+means to only look at TCP traffic. - –

-• m tcp is needed so that iptables will recognize the next two lines.
+is needed so that iptables will recognize the next two lines. dport 25

-• dport 25 tells iptables to only match connections to port 25, the SMTP port.
-If you want to look at other mail-related ports (like 465), you could do an additional iptables line with the different port number.
+tells iptables to only match connections to port 25, the SMTP port.
+If you want to look at other mail-related ports (like 465), you could do an additional iptables line with the different port number.--syn

-• --syn tells iptables to only match the opening of the connection. iptables looks at packets separately, and we don’t need to log every part of the connection.
-It’s enough to just log the opening.
+tells iptables to only match the opening of the connection. iptables looks at packets separately, and we don’t need to log every part of the connection.
+It’s enough to just log the opening.-j LOG

-• -j LOG tells iptables that we want to log this packet.
-This is kindof weird for iptables, because normally when you see -j it’s followed by a final action like DROP or REJECT.
-LOG is not a final action: iptables will log the packet, and then it will continue going through the rules as if nothing has happened.
+is not a final action: iptables will log the packet, and then it will continue going through the rules as if nothing has happened.--log-uid

-• --log-uid tells iptables that we want to log the user and group IDs of the process that sent the packet.
+tells iptables that we want to log the user and group IDs of the process that sent the packet.--log-level

-• --log-level info tells iptables that we want to use the info logging level.
-You could use a different level, or leave this out.
+logging level.
+You could use a different level, or leave this out.--log-prefix "Outbound email: "

 Once the rule is applied, you’ll start seeing traffic like this: